rcl-ssl/docs/authorization/access-control-app.md

 ![install](../images/authorization_access_control/add_role5.png)

+{: .information }
-**You must repeat these steps for each Azure Subscription that a user may wish to access.**
+You must repeat these steps for each Azure Subscription to access Azure Resources.

 ## Access Policies for Key Vault

 If a user is creating SSL/TLS certificates for **Azure Key Vault**, they will need to set **Access policies** for the certificate in Key Vault.

+{: .information }
-**This step is not required, if SSL/TLS certificates are not being created for Key Vault.**
+This step is not required, if SSL/TLS certificates are not being created for Key Vault.

 - In Azure **Key Vault**, click on 'Access policies' and 'Add Access Policy'